Frequently Asked Questions

 Check out our Current Tour Schedule and visit the page regularly for updates as tour details are confirmed.

-Most donations and grants support UWP’s student program.
+Most gifts and grants support UWP’s student program.
 This includes scholarships and tour costs.
 The scholarship fund awards partial scholarships to students who would not otherwise be able to participate in our unique program.
-If you would like your donation to be designated for a specific purpose, simply note that when you send in your donation and it will be applied.
+If you would like your gift to be designated for a specific purpose, simply note that upon giving and it will be applied.

 Yes!
-UWP is a registered 501(c)(3) organization and, as such, donations to UWP are tax deductible for all U.S. taxpayers.
+UWP is a registered 501(c)(3) organization and, as such, gifts to UWP are tax deductible for all U.S. taxpayers.

-Any time is a good time to donate to UWP, as we are continuously investing in our programs.
+Any time is a good time to contribute to UWP, as we are continuously investing in our programs.
 Check with your employer about their matching program.

 Yes.
-Simply indicate the amount you wish to be charged and for how many months, and your donation will automatically be charged to your Visa, MasterCard, American Express or other major credit card.
-Click here to Donate Now.
+Simply indicate the amount you wish to be charged and for how many months, and your gift will automatically be charged to your Visa, MasterCard, American Express or other major credit card.
+Click here to contribute now.

 Yes.
-Please indicate that your donation is in memory or honor of (Name), and include the name and address of the family to which you would like an acknowledgment sent.
-Click here to Donate Now.
+Please indicate that your gift is in memory or honor of (Name), and include the name and address of the family to which you would like an acknowledgment sent.
+Click here to contribute now.

 UWP’s tax ID number (also known as EIN) is 95-2563102.
 The EIN is an identification number used by the government to track donations made to non-profit organizations by individuals and corporations for the purposes of income tax reporting.
 If you have questions or require further documentation, please contact the Accounting Manager at firstname.lastname@example.org.